landim32/NTools.API/README.md

 ## Overview

 NTools API is a comprehensive RESTful API service built with .NET 8 that provides a collection of utility tools and services for common development tasks.
-The API offers functionalities including document validation (CPF/CNPJ), email services, file management with S3-compatible storage, and string manipulation utilities.
+The API offers functionalities including document validation (CPF/CNPJ), email services, file management with S3-compatible storage, string manipulation utilities, and ChatGPT integration.

 The project follows a clean architecture approach with separated layers for API, Application, Domain, ACL (Anti-Corruption Layer), DTOs, and comprehensive test coverage.